Marknjo/turbo-starter/README.md

 ## Setup

-This repository is used in the `npx create-turbo` command, and selected when choosing which package manager you wish to use with your monorepo (Yarn).
+This repository is used in the `pnpm create-turbo:latest` command, and selected when choosing which package manager you wish to use with your monorepo (pnpm).

+Turborepo is installed globally with `pnpm install turbo --global`.
+See further guide on [installing Turborepo globally](https://turbo.build/repo/docs/installing).

 ### Build